 It's dry and spicy, with fruity esters that lend a refreshing tart background to this traditional saison.
 German Hallertau Mittelfruh hops are used to balance the flavor of this tasty treat.
 Many thanks to Matt Becker of Brewery Becker in Brighton for sharing his Saison Dupont yeast to create our Mishagoose Farmhouse Saison ale.
 This ale is served in a 10 oz. glass.

 A touch of clean, malty sweetness rounds out the deceptively smooth and fairly dry finish, while substantial dry hopping lends floral citrusy notes to this delightful IPA.
-Our new Mooneye American IPA draws its hearty bitter balance from five West Coast hops.
+The Mooneye American IPA draws its hearty bitter balance from five West Coast hops.
 Mooneyes are frantic, hyperactive fish and their impressive leaps and passionate fighting style has earned them the nickname Freshwater Tarpon.

 Natural Heritage Pale Ale has floral and fruity tones that suggest a hint of melon, orange citrus, and spicy pepper.
 A light malty sweetness leads to a naturally smooth and clean finish.
 This bold single hop pale ale uses a Michigan-grown Triple Pearl hop.
 The beer was brewed at the Ypsi Alehouse and is a collaboration with the Michigan Hop Alliance, Eastern Michigan University’s Fermentation Sciences and was named by MSU Extension’s Michigan Natural Features Inventory (MNFI) in honor of their 40th Anniversary.